lemdt/CovidShinyModel/README.md

 Development of the app is ongoing, and a live version of the app is on http://localepi.org/.

+The Shiny app is LEMMA v0.2.
+Our development version, LEMMA v0.3, is https://github.com/LocalEpi/LEMMA.
+LEMMA v0.3 provides projections with uncertainty bounds and considers a wider set of model structures.
+LEMMA v0.3 is currently available as an R package but not as a Shiny app.

 ## Development Environment Setup (R)

 To run the app locally, load up R or Rstudio and run: